REPRINTS FROM THE Jerusalem post; BY GOL KALEV, MAY 21, 2020

 Hence, it became a strategic interest of Israel and Israelis to continue to disavow the firstborn system in order to refute accusations that they are not the legitimate heirs of Abraham.
 Regional opposition to this element of the Abrahamic revolution is evident in the scolding Jacob received when he sought to marry Rachel: “And Laban said: ‘It is not so done in our place, to give the younger before the firstborn.’”Jacob continues his ancestors’ practice to disavow the firstborn system.
 In his pre-death address, he makes clear that his firstborn is not his heir.

-Indeed, the leader of Israel who later emerges is the great-grandson of Jacob’s second son, Levi.
+Indeed, the leader of Israel who later emerges is the great-grandson of Jacob’s third son, Levi.
 That leader is Moses, who, shortly after accepting his role, expands the power of the tribe of Levi by anointing his brother, Aaron, as his partner, per God’s order.
 At some point thereafter, there is further expansion of the Levi power base with the appointments of Aaron’s sons as successors to their father as the high priest.

 BUT THE ultimate power shift occurs in parashat Bamidbar: The firstborn are officially replaced by Levites in the worship, per God’s orders: “And I, behold, I have taken the Levites from among the Children of Israel instead of every firstborn that openeth the womb among the Children of Israel; and the Levites shall be Mine.”The Bible has ample stories of deprived groups rebelling, but here the firstborn accept and comply.
 The firstborn not rebelling is an interesting point that is often missed, and could shed light on the dynamics of the circumstances.